edwardnagy/flow_coordinator/README.md

 ## Usage

-This section has code examples for the following tasks:
+This section has code examples for the following navigation scenarios:

 - [Navigating Between Screens](#navigating-between-screens)
 - [Deep Link Handling](#deep-link-handling)